ruslansavchuk/kubernetes-the-hard-way/docs/09-kubeproxy.md

 error: unable to upgrade connection: Forbidden (user=kubernetes, verb=create, resource=nodes, subresource=proxy)
 ```

-error occured because api server has no access to execute commands
+This error occured, because api server has no access to execute commands.
+We will fix this issue, by creating cluster role and assigning it role to kubernetes user.
 ```bash
 {
 cat <<EOF> rbac-create.yml